ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Native OAuth provider OIDC configuration](./images/native-edit-oidc.png)

 * Look at the API Editor Panel, this is where the code is implemented based on the settings used to configure the OAuth provider.
-This allows to extend even further more how you want to manage your token, given the possibility to use your own code (Gateway script or XSLT).
+This allows to extend even more how you want to manage your token, given the possibility to use your own code (Gateway script or XSLT).
 Click on Back and Save button.

 ![Native OAuth provider Assembly Panle](./images/native-edit-assembly.png)